-Increasing demands in the Reisterstown/Glyndon areas of Baltimore County will require the construction of a 2.0 million gallon elevated water storage tank by the year 2025.
+Increasing demands in the Reisterstown/Glyndon areas of Baltimore County will require the construction of a 2.0 million gallon elevated water storage tank in the near future.
+Community objections continue to delay this project.

 Zones not needing Planned Improvements